Home Publications Experience

 Thao Le, Ronal Singh, Tim Miller

 Journal of Artificial Intelligence Research.
+IJCAI 2022 Journal Track.

 [Paper]

-Presenting new models for goal recognition under deception using a combination of gaze behaviour and observed movements of the agent.
+Present new models for goal recognition under deception using a combination of gaze behaviour and observed movements of the agent.

 Keywords: planning, HCI